I know I have very few readers.

 Therefore I owe you all an apology that my wordpress blog hasn’t been reachable from its domain name hazymat.co.uk for a while.
-It’s all the fault of WordPress.com, honest.
+Upon consulting a Freelance SEO consultant, I got to know that it’s all the fault of WordPress.com, honest.

 Okay, I’m talking like I know you all.
 In reality, the only person reading this is Mr Schlackman (a big shout out, yo).
 Sorry, I slipped into Radio 1 there.
 Or Radio 1 Xtra, or whatever.

 Anyway, dear readers, I’ve had nobody in real life to talk to about this, so I shall rant about it here.

 SEO is a really fun subject to get into, says seo agentuur.
 But one of my favourite parts of reading and learning about it is hearing things from the horse’s mouth.

 The horse (aka Google) has a wonderfully dry, witty tone of writing when it addresses common SEO questions.
 If you do not believe me, you can see here and check for yourself.

 For example, they write: